apache/beam/.github/gh-actions-self-hosted-runners/arc/README.md

 Check out the docs at https://github.com/actions/actions-runner-controller/blob/master/docs/about-arc.md

 # Installing
-1. Create a bucket for terraform state (or reuse existing that is noted in the environment file)
+1. Create a bucket for terraform state, making sure you disable public access and allow your account to access it. (or reuse existing that is noted in the environment file)

 2. Create a Github App in your account and install it in the repo you want to provide runners for.
 All is explained in : https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md